 Hospice Lazy, a concert performance with Alpaca Ensemble and Alwynne Pritchard

-Hospice Lazy is a project exploring what happens with music making and performing when we take away the “holding up” of the body, or when we approach the instrument and music from the body moving.
+Hospice Lazy is a project exploring what happens with music making and performing when we take away the “holding up” of the body, using hanging devices and supporting gear, or when we approach the instrument and music from the body moving.
 We worked with engaging in different types of visualisation, inner awareness and sensory feeling.

 Alwynne is a performance artist, musician and composer.
 Her focus on how we create and use her pieces is a mixture of the different expressions.
 She has created a very clear script or score, including visual, sound recordings of our improvisations edited to create a large composition, her own voice and us.
 Both playing, or just sensing.

 We have worked several days with Alwynne.
 She creates workshops from the theme she wants us to explore.
 She asks us to try many unusual and often tricky approaches to playing and performing.
 We develop new approaches based on physical exercises and breathing practices drawn from yoga and Butoh (among other things).
 This time we have been exploring the body, and our relation to our instruments.
 Every day started with a Yin Yoga session, just to get into the right frame of mind.